Train thoroughly and start earning quickly

 What you’ll do during inexperienced driver orientation

-We’ll take the skills you learned in driving school to the next level by putting them in a real-world context.
-Here’s what to expect from orientation:
+We’ll take the skills you learned in driving school to the next level by putting them in a real-world context starting the first day of orientation.
+Here’s what to expect from Schneider’s inexperienced driver orientation:

 In-truck and in-simulator time

 During this part of orientation, you will go out on the road with an experienced training engineer.
-You will haul loads, do the work that you’ll be doing as a driver and learn the day-to-day life of a truck driver.
+You will haul loads, do the work that you’ll do as a driver and get familiar with the day-to-day life of a truck driver.
 Your training engineer will be in the passenger seat to answer all the questions you may have.

 Ongoing training initiatives to help you grow